 Variation 4: No Price During Introductory Period — Non-starter

-Parents I interviewed did not understand the introductory period without explanation and were reluctant to try the service without knowing how much the service was going to cost.
-Probing further, they weren’t willing to invest the time building up web galleries and inviting others only to find that the service might be priced out of their expectation.
+The parents I interviewed did not understand the introductory period without explanation and were reluctant to try the service without knowing how much the service would cost.
+Probing further, they weren’t willing to invest the time in building up web galleries and inviting others, only to find that the service might be priced out of their expectation.

 What I learned

 It does pay to align pricing with your overall positioning.
-Our unique value proposition is built around being “hassle-free and simple” and people seemed to expect that in the pricing model as well.
-A lot of our existing customers were already paying for their existing sharing service so the leap from free to paid was not a big one.
-While Sean suggests removing price before fit for consumer facing products, he suggests always charging for Enterprise customers to gain their commitment.
+Our unique value proposition is built around being “hassle-free and simple,” and people seemed to expect that in the pricing model as well.
+A lot of our existing customers were already paying for their existing sharing service, so the leap from free to paid was not a big one.
+While Sean suggests removing price before fit for consumer-facing products, he suggests always charging for Enterprise customers to gain their commitment.
 This is another case where pricing needs to be explicit.
-Using Cindy Alvarez’s model, our customers appear to be Time-Poor, Cash-Rich.
-Offering no-hassle free trials was sufficient to remove the commitment risk.
-Money back guarantees might be another way to further lower this risk.
+Using Cindy Alvarez’s model, our customers appear to be Time-Poor and Cash-Rich.
+Offering no-hassle free trials were sufficient to remove the commitment risk.
+Money-back guarantees might be another way to further lower this risk.

-The biggest lesson learned though, is how accurate my initial customer interview findings were compared to all the hypotheses that followed.
-Pricing is more art than science and your mileage will vary, but whenever possible get out of the building, talk to a customer, and consider testing price sooner rather than later.
+The biggest lesson learned, though, is how accurate my initial customer interview findings were compared to all the hypotheses that followed.
+Pricing is more art than science.
+Your mileage will vary, but whenever possible, get out of the building, talk to a customer, and consider testing the price sooner rather than later.